wintbiit/NineDNS/provider/README.md

 > Using `github.com/glebarez/sqlite` as sqlite driver, please refer to this repo for more usage.

-Desabled by default, you need to add `sqlite` tag to build it.
+Disabled by default, you need to add `sqlite` tag to build it.
 ```bash
 go build -tags "sqlite"
 ```